thefrontside/bigtest/website/docs/docs/interactors/interactors/4-write-your-own.md

 1. Which HTML element to target, like `checkbox`
 2. The selector, which helps us find examples of that element, like `'input[type=checkbox]'`
-3. The locator, which helps filter through the selector results, like `className`
+3. The locator, which helps filter through the selector results, like `id`
 4. Which actions a test should be able to `perform` on that element, like a `click`
 <!-- 5. interactor id (the id that's used for error reporting) -->